This question is about Construction Production Tracking, Pull Planning and Construction Safety Statistics [INFOGRAPHIC].

 Review the Contract: Ensure that the contract includes a clause for handling change orders, outlining procedures for modifications to the original scope of work.

-Determine the Reason: Identify why a change is needed, such as unforeseen site conditions, design errors, or client requests.
+Determine the Reason: Identify why a change is needed, such as unforeseen site conditions, latent defects, design errors, or client requests.

 Step 2: Draft the Change Order Request

-Prepare a Proposal: Include a detailed description of the change, reasons for it, and an estimate of the cost and time impact.
+Prepare a Proposal: Include a detailed description of the change, supported by construction photo documentation, updated cost projections, and schedule impact analysis.

-Use a Standard Form: Utilize a change order template to maintain clarity and consistency.
+Use a Standard Form: Utilize a standardized template or digital form system, such as structured construction documentation workflows, to maintain clarity and consistency across projects.

 Step 3: Submit for Approval